Channelislanders/toolkit/README.md

 `conda activate channelislanders`

-*Note: If you receive a message, such as "CommandNotFoundError: Your shell has not been properly configured to use 'conda activate'.", we recommend running the suggested command or just `conda init`.
+*Note: If you receive a message, such as "CommandNotFoundError: Your shell has not been properly configured to use conda activate", we recommend running the suggested command or just `conda init`.
 Once that has been done, please restart the whole session and continue the installation process by running the line below:*

 `python -m ipykernel install --user --name=channelislanders`